sikopet/blog/publish/vlans.md

 ### VTP Pruning

+By default switch flood broadcasts to all active VLANs out all trunks.

+Usually VLANs don't exist on all switches => VTP can determine which switches do not need a broadcast and then prune those VLANs from the trunks.

 ## Configuration

 Stored in `vlan.dat` in flash memmory (good in case all switches lost power)

-* switches in transparent mode - in both the running-config file as well as the vland.dat file in flash
+Switches in transparent mode - in both the running-config file as well as the vland.dat file in flash

 To remove VLAN configuration: `delete flash:vlan.dat`

-.. adding a new VLAN (by default there is VLAN 1, to which all interfaces are assigned):
+Adding a new VLAN (by default there is VLAN 1, to which all interfaces are assigned):

     (config)#vlan 2
     (config-vlan)#name My-vlan  # defaults to VLAN0002